s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 - **Optimization**: To optimize the AI algorithms for better performance and adaptability to different types of protein crystals.
 - **Validation**: To validate the AI-enhanced measurement system through extensive testing and application in actual protein crystallography experiments. -->

+## Basic Requirements

+- Python 3. - Needed for everything from dataset creation to process images.
+- Preferably being on an UNIX based OS as this project hasn't been tested on Windows yet and some dataset building programes may not work correctly on it.

 ## Running Crystal Detection with Google Colab

 We provide a ready-to-use **Google Colab notebook** to run the crystal detection and segmentation model on your image dataset without local setup.